oneoffcoder/books/sphinx/python-intro/source/loops.rst

 Exercise
 ^^^^^^^^

 Below is a list of names.
 Note that the elements are tuples, where the first element in the tuple is the first name and the second element is the last name.
-Transform the list into a dictionary where they key is the initials of each name and the corresponding value is the full name.
+Transform the list into a dictionary where the key is the initials of each name and the corresponding value is the full name.

 .. code-block:: python
    :linenos: